lovesegfault/blog/content/posts/drafts/arrays-are-not-pointers.md

     guaranteed to not evaluate `x` and be done at compile time, that isn't the case with VLAs.
 If `x` is a VLA then it's evaluated at runtime and the length computed.
 See **6.5.3.4 item 2**.
-[^3]: For VLAs (Variable Length Arrays) the standard specifies the similar
+[^3]: For VLAs (Variable Length Arrays) the standard specifies similar behavior
-    behavior to arrays, with the additional complications coming from their runtime-determined sizes.
+    to arrays, with the additional complications coming from their runtime-determined sizes.
 [^4]: That we now have warnings that are this easy to read and grasp in C is
     absolutely amazing, and a crucial effort that often goes overlooked.